typeorm/ionic-example/README.md

 ```

 ### Run app in production mode
-3. Add a iOS or Android platform to your project:
+3. Add an iOS or Android platform to your project:
 ```bash
 ionic cordova platform add ios
 # or